FIWARE/tutorials.Context-Providers/README.md

 -   A building is a real world bricks and mortar farm building. **Building** entities would have properties such as:

-    -   A name of the store e.g. "Checkpoint Markt"
+    -   A name of the building e.g. "The Big Red Barn"
     -   An address "Friedrichstraße 44, 10969 Kreuzberg, Berlin"
     -   A physical location e.g. _52.5075 N, 13.3903 E_
     -   A relationship to the owner of the building.

 -   An AgriParcel is a plot of land on the farm, sometimes called a partfield. **AgriParcel** entities would have properties such as:
-    -   A name of the store e.g. "Checkpoint Markt"
+    -   A name of the parcel e.g. "The Northern Hay Meadow"
-    -   An address "Friedrichstraße 44, 10969 Kreuzberg, Berlin"
     -   A physical location e.g. _52.5075 N, 13.3903 E_
+    -   A crop type - e.g. _Pasture_
-    -   A relationship to the owner of the building.
+    -   A soil temperature.

-Additionally devices such as a **TemperatureSensor** can be placed in a **Building** or an **AgriParcel** to measuer the `temperature`
+Additionally devices such as a **TemperatureSensor** can be placed in a **Building** or an **AgriParcel** to measure the `temperature`

 ![](https://fiware.github.io/tutorials.Context-Providers/img/ngsi-ld-entities.png)